Highlights

 Rakesh’s work has been published in several international journals.

-Over 20 international journal articles have been published on digital skin and seven patents granted in various geographies.
+Over 20 international articles have been published on digital skin and seven patents have been granted across geographies.

-He has also presented his innovations at many technological forums and TEDx events to audiences as diverse as investors, academicians, and CXO-level decision-makers.
-Finding simple yet effective solutions to a complicated problem, and to “think like a scientist but build (solutions) like an engineer” is what keeps Rakesh inspired in his research journey.
+Rakesh’s work has been showcased at several technological forums and TEDx events to audiences as diverse as investors, academicians, and CXO-level decision-makers.
+Finding simple yet effective responses to complicated problems is a skill he constantly applies at work and in life.
+“Think like a scientist but build like an engineer” is what he uses as a fundamental guideline in his research journey.